Edgar-Donk/frothy-brew/docs/colour_picker/joining_rgb_hsv.rst

 Join the RGB HSV Output
 -----------------------

-At present the two sides run independantly, we will have to make an rgb change known to hsv and vice versa.
-We need a supervisory handle that receives calls whenever one of the tk variables triggers the individual handles, or when the hash value is changed.
+At present the two sides run independantly, so make an rgb change known to hsv and vice versa.
+A supervisory handle is required that receives calls whenever one of the tk variables triggers the individual handles, or when the hash value is changed.
 Alpha will not trigger a change.
 Whenever ring is changed we call door_bell which can be